 Discounts & Coupon Codes

 You may also be able to take advantage of discounts on certain shipping products.
 For instance, your local shipping store might have a coupon for a discount on packaging materials.
 You might be able to get a discount on boxes, packaging tape or bubble wrap.

 As an example, if you do a bulk mailing for media mail (300 pieces or more) you get a discount.
-If you do a bulk first class mail (500 pieces or more) you get a discount.
+And, if you do a bulk first class mail (500 pieces or more), you get a discount.

 Check with your post office or other shipper for details on these types of discounts.